paolochang/go-fundamentals/README.md

 }
 ```

-Use `Println` function in the `fmt` package to output the values of our variables.
-If we don't read a variable value at least once, the Go compiler refuses to compile our code.
-Let's see that by commenting out the `import` statement and the `fmt.Println` statement.

-Unused variables and packages will return the error message.
+The `Println` function in the `fmt` package allows to output the values of our variables.
+If the variable value has not been used at least once, the Go compiler refuses to compile the code.
+As the same reason, unused packages will refuse to compile and return the error message.

 ```go
     f := 3.2